Sgipn/Text_to_SQL_Agent_for_Revenue_and_Churn_Analytics/README.md

 ## An Overview of the Mechanics:
 1. **You ask a question** in plain English (E.g. "What was our churn rate in APAC last month?") and a text-to-SQL agent takes it from there.
 2. **The agent figures out what it needs.** Using vector search over a semantic layer of approved metric and schema definitions (ChromaDB), it retrieves the specific definitions your question is actually about.
-3. **It writes a query.** An LLM (Claude) translates your question into SQL, using only those approved definitions — never guessing at table names or inventing its own logic.
+3. **It writes a query.** An LLM (Claude) translates your question into SQL, using only those approved definitions without ever guessing at table names or inventing its own logic.
 4. **The query gets validated before it ever runs.** Every generated query is parsed into an abstract syntax tree (AST validation via sqlglot, not string-matching) to confirm it's read-only and touches only approved data.
 If something's off, the agent gets the error back and retries automatically.
 5. **You get your answer.** The validated query runs read-only against DuckDB, an in-process analytical database, and you see the result.
-For ratio metrics, you'll also see a confidence interval (Delta Method, validated with Monte Carlo simulation) instead of a falsely precise single number, and you can request a plain-English summary — generated separately from the query itself, so it can't introduce new SQL logic.
+For ratio metrics, you'll also see a confidence interval (Delta Method, validated with Monte Carlo simulation) instead of a falsely precise single number, and you can request a plain-English summary.

 If your question is about something that isn't tracked yet, the agent declines directly instead of guessing.